December 4, 2022

 Command (m for help): t

-The important thing is to identify which part of the disc corresponds to the OpenBSD partition.
-We can achieve this with disklabel -E on the drive
+Now The important thing is to identify which part of the disc corresponds to the OpenBSD partition.
+We can achieve this with disklabel -E on the drive.
+Usually the installation programme will figure out which one is it but anyway, you can also run from the shell the following:

 # disklabel -E sd0